H2CO3/Sparkling/doc/jsapi.md

 between functions, their arguments and return value is computationally expensive, so be careful.

-User info objects are returned to JavaScript as a number representing the underlying raw pointer.
-One caveat is that here information is lost (one can't tell from the pointer whether the original value was a weak or strong user info), and when the number is passed back to Sparkling, it is not automatically converted to a user info object.
-Consequently, the returned "pointer" (number) is only useful for e. g. inspecting during debugging, and if one wants to plug it back to Sparkling code, one needs an explicit wrapper function to perform the necessary number-to-pointer conversion, along with some additional bookkeeping mechanism that keeps track of the kind of the user info value.
-Should the need ever arise for better handling of user info objects, ping me and I will try to do something about it.
+User info objects are returned to JavaScript as an opaque object of prototype `SparklingUserInfo`.
+When passed back to Sparkling code, these objects are automatically converted back to the underlying user info object.
+Currently, it's only possible to pass user info objects from JavaScript to Sparkling if the original user info itself was returned from Sparkling code (so JavaScript code cannot create user info values).

 Other functions
 ---------------
 There are more public API functions in the `Sparkling` module:

+ - `compileExpr()` works similarly to `compile()`, but it treats the source text as an expression, not as a top-level program nor a statement.
  - `backtrace()` returns an array of strings that contain the names of the functions on the call stack at the last runtime error.
  - `getGlobal(name)` returns the Sparkling global value with name `name`,